Somewhere in Queens: Production

 In February 2021, it was reported that Ray Romano would direct and star in an untitled film alongside Laurie Metcalf from a screenplay he wrote with Mark Stegemann.
 In May 2021, Sebastian Maniscalco, Jacob Ward, Sadie Stanley, Jennifer Esposito, Dierdre Friel, Jon Manfrellotti, Danny Garcia, Erik Griffin, June Gable, Tony Lo Bianco, Adam Kaplan, Katie Kreisler, Franco Maicas, and Jennifer Simard joined the cast.

 The film began principal photography on April 19, 2021, and concluded on May 14, 2021, in New York City.
-In June 2021, the scenes were shot in White Plains, New York.
+In June 2021, scenes were shot in White Plains, New York.